Brian Hinman: Early life and education

-In 2012, Hinman co-founded Mimosa Networks, a gigabit wireless hardware company based in Santa Clara, CA. Hinman served as co-founder, CEO and president at Mimosa Networks.
-In November 2018, Mimosa merged with Airspan Networks, a leader in 5G mobile technologies.

 Awards

 Hinman received the Ernst & Young Entrepreneur Of The Year Award in 2004 and was a national finalist in 2005.
 In 2011, the Rochester Institute of Technology awarded him an honorary doctorate of science.
+Previously Hinman received the Major F. Riddick Jr. Entrepreneurship Award by the University of Maryland and was recognized as one of the nation's most successful young entrepreneurs by the Association of Collegiate Entrepreneurs (ACE).